-The number varies each year depending on how many first class applications we receive, which research areas are looking to expand, which research teams are already at full complement, how many of the current and prospective students have external funding, and the degree of research funding the various faculty members have been awarded.
+The number applications that are accepted varies each year depending on several factors.
+These include the number of applications we receive, which research areas are looking to expand, which research teams are already at full complement, how many our current and prospective students have external funding, and the level of research funding held by our faculty members.

 10.How long is the M.Sc. program?

-Expected completion for M.Sc. students is two years .
-M.Sc. students are guaranteed salary support for up to two years.
-There is a possibility to accelerate PhD within the first or second years of the program.
+Expected completion for MSc students is two years.
+MSc students are guaranteed salary support for those two years only.
+There is an opportunity to accelerate to PhD within the first or second years of the program.

 11.How long is the Ph.D. program?

-Expected completion within four years .
-Ph.D. students are guaranteed salary support for up to four years.
+Expected completion within four years.
+PhD students are guaranteed salary support for those four years.